experimentAccount2/slpkg/README.rst

 Installation
 ------------

-Simple users download only source (installed as Slackware package):
+Download only source (installed as Slackware package):

 .. code-block:: bash